syncfusion-content/uwp-docs/uwp/installation-and-deployment/Install-using-the-Offline-Installer.md

 Syncfusion Essential Studio supports uninstalling the setup through Command Line in Silent mode.
 The following steps illustrate this.

-1. When you do not have the extracted setup (syncfusionessentialuwp_(version).exe) then follow the steps from 2 to 7.
+1. When you do not have the extracted setup (syncfusionessentialuniversalwindows_(version).exe) then follow the steps from 2 to 7.
 2. Double-click the Syncfusion Essential Studio platform setup file.
 The Setup Wizard opens and extracts the package automatically.
-3. The syncfusionessentialuwp_(version).exe file is extracted into the Temp folder.
+3. The syncfusionessentialuniversalwindows_(version).exe file is extracted into the Temp folder.
 4. Run %temp%.
 The Temp folder will open.
-The syncfusionessentialuwp_(version).exe file is available in one of the folders.
+The syncfusionessentialuniversalwindows_(version).exe file is available in one of the folders.
-5. Copy the syncfusionessentialuwp_(version).exe file in local drive.
+5. Copy the syncfusionessentialuniversalwindows_(version).exe file in local drive.
 6. Cancel the Wizard.
 7. Open the Command Prompt in administrator mode and pass the following arguments.

-   **Arguments:** “Copied setup file path\syncfusionessentialuwp_(version).exe” /uninstall silent
+   **Arguments:** “Copied setup file path\syncfusionessentialuniversalwindows_(version).exe” /uninstall silent

-   **Example:** “D:\Temp\syncfusionessentialuwp_x.x.x.x.exe" /uninstall silent
+   **Example:** “D:\Temp\syncfusionessentialuniversalwindows_x.x.x.x.exe" /uninstall silent

 8. Setup is uninstalled.